Danny Ford

-Danny Lee Ford (born April 2, 1948) is a former American football player and coach.
+Danny Lee Ford (born April 2, 1948) is an American former college football player and coach.
 He played college football at the University of Alabama from 1967 to 1969.
-He served as the head football coach at Clemson University from 1978 to 1989 and at the University of Arkansas from 1993 to 1997, compiling a career record of 122–59–5.
+He then served as the head football coach at Clemson University from 1978 to 1989 and at the University of Arkansas from 1993 to 1997, compiling a career record of 122–59–5.
 During his 12 seasons as head coach of the Clemson Tigers, he captured five ACC titles and won six bowl games.
 Ford's 1981 Clemson team completed a 12–0 season with a win in the Orange Bowl and was named the consensus national champion.

 Early career

 After graduating from Gadsden High School in Gadsden, Alabama in 1966, Ford was an All-SEC selection under Paul "Bear" Bryant at the University of Alabama, where he played in three bowl games.
 He received a bachelor's degree in industrial arts in 1970 and a master's degree in special education in 1971 from Alabama.
 Ford coached as an assistant at Alabama and Virginia Tech before joining Charley Pell's staff at Clemson.